Blisto91/dxvk-wiki/Configuration.md

+# Override back buffer count for the Vulkan swap chain.
+# Setting this to 0 or less will have no effect.
+#
+# Supported values: Any number greater than or equal to 2.

+# dxgi.numBackBuffers = 0

+# Overrides synchronization interval (Vsync) for presentation.
+# Setting this to 0 disables vertical synchronization entirely.
+# A positive value 'n' will enable Vsync and repeat the same
+# image n times, and a negative value will have no effect.
+#
+# Supported values: Any non-negative number

+# dxgi.syncInterval = -1

 # Handle D3D11_MAP_FLAG_DO_NOT_WAIT correctly when D3D11DeviceContext::Map()
 # is called.
 Enabling this can potentially improve performance, but breaks
 # games which do not expect Map() to return an error despite using the flag.